Buccal Mucosal Graft Urethroplasty restored the patient’s ability to pass the urine

 Aftermath

 The patient was discharged in a stable condition with a catheter in place.
-Urologists planned to perform a urodynamic study after catheter removal to check whether the patient could pass urine well.
+Urologists planned to perform an urodynamic study after catheter removal to check whether the patient could pass urine well.

-The patient was advised to follow a soft diet with low spice content and avoid hot foods and liquids.
-The necessary medicines, such as antibiotics, analgesics, antipyretics, and anti-inflammatory medicines, were given as discharge medications.
-Other supportive care was suggested, including some mouth exercises and care for the wound and catheter.
+The patient had been advised to follow a soft diet with low spice content and to avoid hot foods and liquids.
+Discharge medications had included necessary prescriptions such as antibiotics, analgesics, antipyretics, and anti-inflammatory drugs.
+The doctor had also recommended additional supportive care, including specific mouth exercises and detailed instructions for wound and catheter care, to ensure a smooth recovery.

 The Evidential Spectrum Put Forth by Retrograde Urethrogram